TAAG Angola Airlines: DTA – Divisão dos Transportes Aéreos (1938–1973)

 The origins of the carrier can be traced back to 1937, when the president of Portugal Óscar Carmona asked Joaquim de Almeida Baltazar to create an airline in Angola.
 In September 1938, DTA – Divisão dos Transportes Aéreos was formed as a division of the Administration of Railways, Harbours, and Air Transport of Portuguese West Africa.
-It was owned and run by the government, which authorised the acquisition of three Dragons and two Junkers Ju 52s, although the latter two aircraft were not delivered due to the outbreak of the Second World War.
-Operations began on 17 July 1940, using De Havilland Dragon Rapide biplanes.
+It was owned and run by the government, which authorised the acquisition of three De Havilland Dragon Rapides and two Junkers Ju 52s, although the latter two aircraft were not delivered due to the outbreak of the Second World War.
+Operations began on 17 July 1940, using the dragon biplanes.
 The first routes to be operated were founded by the Aero Club of Angola and included two main lines: one running between Luanda and Pointe Noire, having connections with Aeromaritime services to Europe, and the other being Luanda–Benguela–Lobito that was later extended to Moçâmedes.
 Flights were intermittently discontinued during World War II due to the scarcity of spare parts, but by the end of the war, the airline resumed operations.
 Two Stinson Reliants bought from the Belgian Congo in 1944 permitted the carrier to resume coastal services.
 The DC-3 and the Beechcraft Model 18 joined the fleet in 1946.
 In that year, a new route to Leopoldville was launched.
 The airline joined the International Air Transport Association in 1951.
 Also in that year, the company extended the Leopoldville route further east, serving Lourenço Marques, but this destination was later abandoned due to poor financial performance.
 DTA also operated a route linking Luanda with Lourenço Marques via Livingstone between 1951 and 1952; poor sales prompted the airline to terminate the service.
 A 700 mi long route to São Tomé was launched in 1956.